pektin/jam/docs/jam/jam/assignments.rst

 	upperLimit, currentPosition = currentPosition, lowerLimit

-	# Defines a Cube
-	width, length, height = 5

-	# Velocity is equal to speed which is equal to 55.25, and
+	# velocity is equal to speed which is equal to 55.25, and
 	# mass is equal to weight which is 100
 	velocity, mass = speed, weight = 55.25, 100